Deploy your app

 App Engine: Qwik Start - Python

-The App Engine standard environment makes it easy to build and deploy an application that runs reliably even under heavy load and with large amounts of data.
-It includes the following features:
+In this lab, you'll learn how to deploy a basic app to App Engine, but we invite you to also explore Cloud Functions and Cloud Run.
+App Engine makes it easy to build and deploy an application that runs reliably even under heavy load and with large amounts of data.
+(Cloud Functions and Cloud Run do the same.)

 Applications run in a secure, sandboxed environment, allowing App Engine standard environment to distribute requests across multiple servers, and scaling servers to meet traffic demands.
 Your application runs within its own secure, reliable environment that is independent of the hardware, operating system, or physical location of the server.